-This is part of an article series for Campaign Asia-Pacific’s Women to Watch 2020, created in partnership with Essence as part of its diversity and inclusion initiatives.
+This is part of an article series for Campaign Asia-Pacific’s Women to Watch 2020, created in partnership with Essence, as part of their diversity and inclusion initiatives.

 A couple of years ago, I witnessed an incident that left an indelible impression in my mind.
 I was out at the park with my young daughter.
 I noticed a boy and girl (both around five years old) racing each other, with the boy getting pipped to the post.
 It was not a remarkable event by any measure till what happened next.
 I heard the boy’s father teasing him about losing to a girl.
 The look of shame on that little boy’s face is still a vivid image in my head.

 To preach to the choir, gender equality is not a women’s issue alone but is a fundamental societal problem.
 While there is a growing awareness of this issue along corporate corridors, unearned male privilege continues to be a widely prevalent phenomenon, thanks to our social conditioning.
 Despite the increasing discourse on this subject, women’s representation on company boards is still only 20% and thus it stands to reason that women continue to be underrepresented in the next rungs of leadership, as well.
 Notwithstanding the stellar efforts of many women to crusade this cause, it is imperative that men take up a more active role in accelerating awareness and action around this agenda.

 I have been in advertising nearly my entire career, and have had the privilege of working with some fine and talented people.
 One of the reasons I am proud to work in this industry is its progressiveness, and its proven ability to shape social mores. #LikeAGirl and #ShareTheLoad are just a couple of examples of the industry’s role in busting gender-related myths.
 That said, we have some ground to cover when it comes to issues of diversity and inclusion at our own workplaces — be it hiring, promotions or other business-related decisions — many perpetrated by men.